-Shown firstly 1937 as babe in mothers arms outside their Lime Avenue home, decorated for Coronation of King George VI.
+Mr Clarkson was 1937 babe in arms outside Lime Avenue home all decorated for King George VI Coronation.
 Next, with H.C.
-Grooms blouse factory in background, sisters Doris Mansfield and Hilda Clarkson stand behind Margaret Mansfield fronting and with their neighbours child Rosemary Tomlinson.
+Grooms blouse factory in background, sisters Doris Mansfield and Hilda Clarkson stand behind Margaret Mansfield fronting their neighbours property and child Rosemary Tomlinson.

 Grandparents Albert and Elizabeth Ann Pepperdine outside their Lime Avenue home in 1948.
-Albert also stands back left with co-workers.
-Head Joiner at Blackwell Colliery before working the nearby CWS factory.
+Albert also stands back left with co-workers, having been Head Joiner at Blackwell Colliery before working at the Huthwaite CWS factory.

-A 1934 wedding of Albert Pepperdine to Fanny Ball is found captured outside her Barker Street home.
+A 1934 wedding of Albert Pepperdine to Fanny Ball is captured outside her Barker Street home.

-Named relatives and friends front group Whit walks, firstly passing an old corner chip shop along the Bottoms, and circa 1950s that reveals father Wilfred Clarkson heading a banner past the Miners Institute.
+Named relatives and friends front a Whit group walking past an old corner chip shop along the Bottoms, and circa 1950s when father Wilfred Clarkson leads banner past the Miners Institute.